 - In a medium bowl, whisk together all ingredients except for the garlic cloves and anchovy filet.
 Whisk for a good 60 seconds, until well combined.

-- Add the whisked mixture to a food processor along with the garlic coves and anchovy filet.
+- Add the combined mixture to a food processor along with the garlic cloves and anchovy filet.
 Blend until completely smooth.

 - Refrigerate for a minimum of one hour prior to serving, it will thicken upon standing.